abinit/abipy/docs/coding_guide.rst

 * Can you add a test to test your changes?

-* if you have added new files or directories, or reorganized existing ones, are the new files included in the match patterns in :file:`MANIFEST.in`.
+* If you have added new files or directories, or reorganized existing ones, are the new files included in the match patterns in :file:`MANIFEST.in`.
   This file determines what goes into the source distribution of the build.